mczhuge/Kaleido-BERT/README.md

 1) Code will be released in 2021/4/16.
 2) This is the tensorflow implementation built on [Alibaba/EasyTransfer](https://github.com/alibaba/EasyTransfer).
    We will also release a Pytorch version built on [Huggingface/Transformers](https://github.com/huggingface/transformers) in future.
-3) If you feel hard to download these datasets, you can comment out ‘wget http://ABC’
+3) If you feel hard to download these datasets, you can comment out ‘wget http://XXX’ in /dataset/get_pretrain_data.sh as much as you want, just

 ## Get started
 1. Clone this code